Breens-Mbaka/News-App/README.md

 * Postman (test Api)

-## Usage
+## Consuming

-This api is hosted on Heroku, so you can choose to consume using this link [https://org-news-portal.herokuapp.com/](https://org-news-portal.herokuapp.com/)
+This api is hosted on Heroku, so you can choose to consume using this [link](https://news-on-api.herokuapp.com/)

 These are the REST api routes: